 What is a WAV file?

-WAV, known for WAVE (Waveform Audio File Format), is a subset of Microsoft’s Resource Interchange File Format (RIFF) specification for storing digital audio files.
-The format doesn’t apply any compression to the bitstream and stores the audio recordings with different sampling rates and bitrates.
-It has been and is one of the standard format for audio CDs.
-Wave files are larger in size as compared to new audio file formats such as MP3 which uses lossy compression to reduce the file size while maintaining the same audio quality.
-However, WAV files can be compressed using Audio Compression Manager (ACM) codecs.
-There are several APIs and applications available that can convert WAV files to other popular audio file formats.
+WAV, short for Waveform Audio File Format, is a subset of Microsoft’s Resource Interchange File Format (RIFF) used for storing high-quality digital audio.
+Unlike compressed formats, WAV files store audio data without any compression, preserving full sound fidelity across various sampling rates and bitrates.
+This format has long been a standard for audio CDs due to its superior sound quality.
+Although WAV files are larger compared to modern formats like MP3, which uses lossy compression to reduce file size, WAV files can still be compressed using Audio Compression Manager (ACM) codecs.
+Additionally, numerous APIs and applications are available to easily convert WAV files into other popular audio formats, such as MP3, AAC, or FLAC.

 Did you know?
 You can become a contributor at FileFormat.com to keep the file format community up to date with your findings.
 If you have to share anything about WAV or Audio file formats, you can post your findings in Audio File Format News section for people to remain up to date.